AdamWudarczyk/Portfolio/README.md

 # About me
 ```
-Hi, im Adam Wudarczyk.
+Hi, I'm Adam Wudarczyk.
 It is nice to have you here!

 Why testing?
 I believe it's one of the courious path for me,
 Creating test cases, exploring application to find bugs, asking "what and why doesn't work?".
-I find it very challanging.
+I find it very challanging, and quite interesting.

 Below are my experience and the things I have done/learned/read to develop my testing skills.
 ```